a-sac/LI3-C/README.md

 We tried to reduce time as much as possible, using Openmp where possible and hashtable paradigms in the insertion and search.
 It turned out nicely.

 ## Well I need to donate my entire savings to the authors!
 This changed my life!
 Can I know who they are?
 Well, thank these guys.
 They are awesome.
-And keep your money, wast it on something that cleans up your room for you.WWW
+And keep your money, wast it on something that cleans up your room for you.

 [Hugo Brandão (Me!)](https://github.com/jhugobb)

 [Sérgio Alves](https://github.com/a-sac)

 [Tiago Alves](https://github.com/tdaa)

+### There is also a Java version that is not as fast, but is as pretty as this one.

+You can find it [here] (https://github.com/jhugobb/LI3_Java)